 The above ingredients are generally vegan, but as with every shop-bought product do check the ingredient list to be 100% sure especially if there is no vegan certification label.

-There are lots of tasty new meal ideas that could be prepared with leftover chuck wagon stew although some ideas may require less liquid to work, and if so simply scoop the stew up using a slotted spoon so that excess liquid drains away before using for a new meal.
+There are lots of tasty meal ideas that could be prepared with leftover chuck wagon stew although some ideas may require less liquid to work, and if so simply scoop the stew up using a slotted spoon so that excess liquid drains away before using for a new meal.

 Our favourite ideas are to use the stew as the basis for a vegan lasagna, vegan shepherds or cottage pie, vegan spaghetti Bolognese, or add extra chilli powder, a few teaspoons of cumin and paprika powder to the stew to prepare a quick vegan chilli.